arinrohega/DE-Pipeline01-OnPremise/README.md

 This project simulates a production-grade data engineering pipeline that automates the extraction of operational data from an OLTP database, to deliver cleaned datasets in a Delta Lake environment.
 The pipeline is built using modern Big Data applications, containerized to replicate enterprise-level data workflows without OS compatibility issues.

-This project is designed for educational and skill demonstration purposes.
+(Designed by Alejandro Rodríguez for educational and skill demonstration purposes)

 ## Tools Used
 - 🐳 Docker Containers